 Graphic Interruptions is a photographic project that investigates graphic design in shared environments that has been interrupted in some way.
 These interruptions can come in many forms and be the result of a variety of sources.
 What interests me in these observations is how meaning may be changed from that intended by the hand of the originator.
 This essay, first published in May 2016 as an introduction to a limited edition book of research photographs, sets out to explore the contexts behind the project.

-Graphic Interruptions is an ongoing project: for updates follow the @graphic_interruptions Instagram feed or the hashtag #graphicinterruptions on Twitter.
+Graphic Interruptions is an ongoing project; follow the hashtag #graphicinterruptions on Instagram or Twitter.

 Graphic Interruptions: the essay

 As a graphic design educator, practitioner and academic it is difficult for me not to notice items of visual communication that I am surrounded by on a daily basis, especially given the ubiquity of graphic design in our society.
 Such a broad statement could demand a list of examples to qualify it, but to provide one would make this an endless essay.
 If proof is needed, a quick glance around your current location should provide many examples of informational or persuasive messages trying to communicate something through the use of type and / or image.
 Whether these are produced by a creative design studio or by an untutored hand on a home computer, numerous graphic communications insert themselves in to our lives in a pervasive manner.

 There are advantages to this personal awareness: I encourage my design students to recognise that there is a research base for them everywhere they go.
 There is also a down side; being both hyper-aware and ultra-critical of the examples of visual communication I see in my everyday, it is not easy for me to ‘turn off’ from this constant surveillance and assessment.